-Risk aversion could also provide a confound to the analysis, since the 10-Student Quiz is inherently riskier than the 100-Student Quiz.
-In general, as risk aversion increases, lowability students will decrease their effort, and high-ability students will increase their effort.
+Risk aversion could provide an alternative explanation to the observed behavior, since the two quizzes inherently bear different levels of uncertainty.
+In general, as risk aversion increases, low-ability students will decrease their effort, and high-ability students will increase their effort.
 To control for risk preferences, at the end of the course students answered a survey question about their likelihood of taking risks.
-Dohmen et al. (2011) show that this survey question is a strong predictor of revealed risk preferences.
+Dohmen et al. (2011) show that this survey question is a strong predictor of revealed risk preferences.29

 In general, the patterns of effort predicted under different risk preferences will simply increase the standard errors of the estimates of the treatment effect unless risk aversion is correlated with GPA.
-The data refute this correlation (t = -0.71, P = 0.478) and show that positive treatment effects are common across different risk preferences.
-Figure 9 splits students into risk averse and risk loving based on their responses to the survey question and plots the absolute duration of each quiz treatment to test if the impact of risk aversion is different across quizzes.
+The data refute this correlation (t = -0.71, P = 0.478) and show that positive treatment effects are common across different risk preferences.30 Figure 9 splits students into risk averse and risk loving based on their responses to the survey question and plots the absolute duration of each quiz treatment to test if the impact of risk aversion is different across quizzes.
 The locally linear polynomial fit of the data show that the level effect of risk aversion is much more pronounced than any differential effect across the two quizzes.
 In general, low-ability, risk-loving students exert more effort on all quizzes than their risk-averse counterparts, but this level effect attenuates as ability increases.
 Importantly, the qualitative features of the treatment effect-that is, the difference between the two curves-and, indeed, the point estimates for the values of the treatment effect are similar across students with different risk preferences but equal abilities.

-&lt;sup>29The question specifically asks, "How likely are you to take risks, in general."
+29The question specifically asks, "How likely are you to take risks, in general."

-&lt;sup>30The full specification of this regression can be found in the appendix.
+30The full specification of this regression can be found in the appendix.